 What is UCAS Extra?

-UCAS Extra is a great way to apply to additional universities or different subjects after the initial UCAS deadline date of January 15.
+UCAS Extra is a great way to apply to additional universities or different subjects after the initial UCAS deadline date of 15 January.
 However, make sure you're eligible!
 You can only apply to UCAS Extra if you have either received no offers from your original five choices or if you have changed your mind about the course/subject you wish to study and intend to decline all offers/choices you have.
-You can start applying through Extra on the 25 February.
+You can start applying through Extra now!

 Can I apply via Extra?